East New York: Schools

 The New York City Department of Education operates public schools in the area.
-East New York high schools suffer from high dropout rates.
-As with other New York City schools, gang violence is a common problem.
+East New York high schools had a history of high dropout rates but this is decreasing.
 East New York has two higher institutes, Touro College and Be'er Hagolah Institute in Starrett City.
 Spring Creek High School opened in 2012, becoming the fifth high school in 60 years and the first in the Spring Creek area.

 One of the neighborhood's local public high schools, Thomas Jefferson High School, shut down in June 2007 due to extremely low academic performance: a graduation rate of 29%, with only 2% entering the school at grade level in math and 10% entering at grade level in reading.
 The school was known for its ROTC program.
 Four new high schools were organized in the old building.

+The high density of charter schools in East New York, Brooklyn, is driven by the demand for alternative educational options in an area with historically lower-performing traditional public schools.
+Charters are drawn to this neighborhood due to available space for co-location, high population density, and aggressive recruitment by networks like Success Academy looking to establish high-performing, performance-based learning facilities also available to adults.